improving-minnesota/flink_loyalty_demo/workshop/README.md

 INSERT INTO promotions
 SELECT
    email,
+   'PROMO-BSGO-1' AS promotion_name
-   'Detroit-Style Deep Dish Ultimate Supreme Deal' AS promotion_name FROM order_customer_product
+FROM order_customer_product
 WHERE product_name = 'Detroit-Style Deep Dish Ultimate Supreme' GROUP BY email
-HAVING COUNT(*) % 10 = 0;
+HAVING COUNT(*) % 5 = 0;
 ```

 #### Promotion 2 - BUNDLE UP
 Pepperoni, who doesn't want more?
 Obviously, everyone WANTS more, but we want to reward the people who have shown that they LOVE Pepperoni.
 Let's build a promotion for when customer has bought both the Extramostbestest Pepperoni Pizza and Pepperoni Crazy Puffs.
-After more than 10 purchases of any of the two, they qualify!
+After more than 5 purchases of any of the two, they qualify!

 ```
 INSERT INTO promotions
 SELECT
      email,
-     COLLECT(product_name) AS products,
+     'PROMO-BUNDLE-1' AS promotion_name
-     'Extramostbestest Pepperoni Puff Bundle' AS promotion_name FROM order_customer_product
+  FROM order_customer_product
   WHERE product_name IN ('Pepperoni Crazy Puffs', 'Extramostbestest Pepperoni') GROUP BY email
-  HAVING COUNT(DISTINCT product_name) = 2 AND COUNT(product_name) > 10;
+  HAVING COUNT(DISTINCT product_name) = 2 AND COUNT(product_name) % 5 = 0;

 ```

 Let's now look at what we have going on in the promotions table: